rgl/proxmox-ve/README.md

 ## Packer build performance options

-To improve build performance you can use one or all of the following options.
+To improve the build performance you can use the following options.

 ### Accelerate build time with Apt Caching Proxy